Water Level Is Low With Autocover After Winterization

 An automatic cover makes a fantastic winter cover.
 It keeps the dirt out, the sun out, is safe, and looks nice.
 There are however some things to keep in mind, and attention should be paid to your cover though winter.

 It is always important to keep the autocover pump in place and functional.
 Water should not be allowed to collect on the cover.
 Ever.
 In winter this is particularly important.
 If you see water on the cover and the pump is not getting it pumped off you need to find out why and fix it.
 In most cases it is an electric issue.
 The GFCI outlet has been tripped due to rain or the plug has come out of the outlet altogether.

-If the water is pushed out of the pool and then removed from the cover, this could leave your pool dangerously low.
-If the pool is allowed to be lowered it is now vulnerable to the forces of buoyancy and lift.
-If ground water is high while the pool level is low the floor could push up, walls could bulge in, and the structure could be compromised.
-Leaving water on the cover unchecked could literally mean the destruction of the concrete, cover system, or worse, the entire pool.
+If the water is pushed out of the swimming pool and then removed from the cover, this could leave your pool dangerously low.
+If the swimming pool is allowed to be lowered it is now vulnerable to the forces of buoyancy and lift.
+If groundwater is high while the pool level is low the floor could push up, walls could bulge in, and the structure could be compromised.
+Leaving water on the cover unchecked could literally mean the destruction of the concrete, cover system, or worse, the entire swimming pool.

 Good news though.
 You can avoid all of this damage and headache by keeping the pump on your cover and working.
 If you have any questions please let us know.